yeadamk/snake-pathfinding/README.md

 # Snake

-A snake game built in Vanilla JavaScript using different pathfinding algorithms:
+A classic snake game built in Vanilla JavaScript using different pathfinding algorithms:
 - Hamiltonian cycle
 - Breath First Search
 - A*